dalyIsaac/kea/README.md

 - [ ] Show comments on a commit in a PR
 - [ ] Determine language based on file extension
 - [ ] Copy link to line
+- [ ] Selecting a leaf node should navigate to the first diff in the file

 #### Backend